-Written communications sent home to parents will generally be sent on Monday or the first day of each week.
-Parents have the opportunity to learn what will be studied in each subject area through the Week at a Glance or via FACTS SIS.
+Written communications sent home to parents will generally be sent on Monday or the first day of each week in the Regents Report.
+It is the expectation that parents read the Regents Report each week for important information about the weeks ahead.
+Archives of the Regents Report can be found on Regents App.
+Parents have the opportunity to learn what will be studied in each subject area through the Week at a Glance or via Google Classroom.
 Teachers will also use this to remind parents of important upcoming dates: test dates, quizzes, field trips etc. Parents need to consult this publication on a weekly basis.
 Graded papers will be returned on a weekly basis on a set day determined by the teacher.